MeghanBarritt/bike-share-usage-prediction/README.md

 and a second dataset on [Kaggle](https://www.kaggle.com/datasets/hmavrodiev/london-bike-sharing-dataset) tracking the same variables when I checked for other data I could use.
 It was the only other dataset I found that had similar enough data to be usable in a short time frame. <p>

-Confirmed the same basic data was available in both dataset.
+Confirmed the same basic data was available in both datasets.
 The London data required more processing to get to the same columns at the end, but aside from the DC set having an additional breakdown between regular and guest users, the data available was the same. <p>

 The DC data starts on January 1, 2011, and ran for two years, ending on December 31, 2012.
 The London data missed the New Year and instead starts on January 4, and also runs for